silenthac/todowebapp/README.md

-AddTodo ->You can Todos what you want to achieve today.
+1.AddTodo ->You can Todos what you want to achieve today.
-DeleteTodo->You can delete todo which u  have completed IscompletedTodo ->this will check whether the todo is completed or not edittodo->Sometimes we want to edit our todo , this web app will provide this functonality.
+2.DeleteTodo->You can delete todo which u  have completed 3.IscompletedTodo ->this will check whether the todo is completed or not 4.edittodo->Sometimes we want to edit our todo , this web app will provide this functonality.